So, you want to start blogging?

 In this step, you can either choose a free domain name or a paid one.

-If you ask me, I will recommend to go with a paid domain name because,
+If you ask me, I will recommend going with a paid domain name because,

 - You don’t have to go through the issues of changing it later.

-- Paid option will get you shorter, popular names like dot com, dot in etc.
+- The paid option will get you shorter, popular names like dot com, dot in etc.

 - Paid options (like .com, .in etc) look professional.